Hastings park playgrounds to reopen Monday

 The Parks and Recreation Department encourages all users of the facilities to follow good practices for preventing the spread of illness.

-These practices include washing hands with soap and water before and after visiting; taking breaks to use hand sanitizer; making an effort to keep 6 feet of distance from other visitors; avoiding visiting when you are not feeling well; and avoiding visits when the area is too crowded.
+These practices include washing hands with soap and water before and after visiting; taking breaks to use hand sanitizer; making an effort to keep 6 feet of distance from other visitors; avoiding visiting when you aren’t feeling well; and avoiding visits when the area is too crowded.

 The park playgrounds have been off-limits from use, as denoted by yellow caution tape wrapped around them, since directed health measures were issued in March to thwart the spread of the novel coronavirus disease, COVID-19.